Haslemere: Haslemere in the world wars

 At the start of the First World War, Haslemere had a population of around 4000, of whom roughly 200 served in the armed forces during the conflict.
 Since the town was on the route from London to Portsmouth, several army units were billeted nearby while awaiting onward transportation to France.
 In 1915, Canadian soldiers moved to Bramshott Camp and undertook training in the area.

 Around 2,000 children were evacuated from London to the Haslemere area in September 1939, the majority of whom were found accommodation within a 10 km radius of the town.
 The following month, the research division of the Admiralty Signals and Radar Establishment, part of HMS Mercury, was relocated from Portsmouth to Lythe Hill, a country house to the south east of the town.
 In 1942, a British Restaurant, a communal kitchen for those who had been bombed out of their homes, opened in Wey Hill, although Haslemere sustained only very limited damage from air raids.
 Several aeroplanes crashed in the area, including an RAF aircraft close to the Holy Cross Hospital in Shottermill.
 In the summer of 1944, a V-1 flying bomb landed close to Three Gates Lane, but there were no casualties.

 National and local government

 UK parliament

-The entirety of the Haslemere civil parish is in the parliamentary constituency of South West Surrey and has been represented at Westminster since May 2005 by Conservative Jeremy Hunt.
+The entirety of the Haslemere civil parish is in the parliamentary constituency of Farnham and Bordon and is represented in Parliament by Conservative Greg Stafford.
+From 2005 to 2024 it was in South West Surrey and represented by Jeremy Hunt.
 Between 1984 and 2005, the seat was held by Virginia Bottomley, who was elevated to the House of Lords as Baroness Bottomley of Nettlestone in the year she left the House of Commons.